tarcinapp/entity-persistence-service/README.md

 - Resources created through gateway are kept private to the creator users, and visible only to the creators
 - Ready to create resources.
 For example, you can create entities (`POST /entities`), lists (`POST /lists`), reactions (`POST /reactions`), and list-entity-relations (POST /list-entity-relations)

-## Use Cases & Themes & Benefits

 ## Data Model

 Many digital applications—despite differing in purpose—share a set of common data relationships.
 Based on this observation, Entity Persistence Service defines a generic yet expressive data model consisting of **entities**, **lists**, and **reactions**.
-This structure is designed to flexibly represent a wide range of use cases, including startup MVPs, AI-driven tools, internal request systems, feedback collectors, collaborative platforms, and user preference managers.
+This structure is designed to flexibly represent a wide range of use cases, including startup MVPs, AI-driven tools, internal request systems, feedback collectors, collaborative platforms, user notifications systems, and user preference managers.

 <p align="center">
   <img src="./doc/img/model-overview.png" alt="Tarcinapp Suite Overview">